Industrial Sustainability – Reality or Myth?

 Preparing food in bulk can often lead to large sums of food waste, but applications such as the Karma application, have found a solution benefiting restaurants and their guests.
 The app allows restaurants to post surplus meals on their service for discounted prices before it perishes, leading to happy customers and less food waste This specific app is based in Sweden and London, but many similar ones are emerging around the globe.

 Considering the growing need for environmental technologies and the prospects of their future use, green investment is a win-win situation.
-Technologies such as carbon sequestration, Smart electricity grids, and biofuel technologies have a huge market potential and are looking for R&D funding.
+Technologies such as carbon sequestration, Smart electricity grids, and biofuel technologies have huge market potential and are looking for R&D funding.
 With all of the new options available, however, and the persistent breakthroughs in a multitude of fields it can be difficult for potential investors to keep up.
-As interest in sustainable investments continue to climb many banks have taken on this responsibility for managing environmental investment benefiting both the banks and clients.
+As interest in sustainable investments continues to climb many banks have taken on this responsibility for managing environmental investment benefiting both the banks and clients.

 Sustainability is often associated with the environment, but it also incorporates a social aspect which seeks to obtain equal opportunity and equal access for all.
 In health care, this is the major concern that should be considered as equally important to the environment.
 The concept of eHealth has been around for decades, and it is now getting the attention it deserves. eHealth uses online consultations between doctors and patients, increasing accessibility for those with busy schedules or long travels to medical care facilities, while reducing the impacts travel has on the environment.
 This practice saves doctors and patients time and money, and given the current social distancing efforts due COVID-19, it seems that this sustainable solution may be here to stay.